 Those nine months were filled with more turmoil than I had ever experienced, but in the end, I couldn’t imagine giving up.
 Everyone told me I had nine months to prepare for that day, but it wasn't entirely true.
 I spent two months in the dark.
 I spent five weeks doubting.
 Those 128 days were spent with my head over a toilet, every meal I ate coming back up to bite me.
 Even after I heard the heartbeat of what they called a miracle, I felt nothing but unprepared.
 How was a motherless child to be a mother?
 It wasn't the nine months.
 It wasn't the 37.5 hours of labor.
 It was the moment they handed me a daughter.
 My baby, so innocent, yet with blood still on her tiny, kissable nose.
 For the first time in my life, my heart was still.

 It's been four years.
 Everyday, I wake up to that smiling face.
 She reminds me that there is good in this world.
 She continues to keep me questioning life.
 Our life isn't perfect.
 I never in a thousand years would have planned to be a single mother, but never in a million, would I give this up.
 My daughter teaches me everyday that a girl that came from nowhere can have a somewhere.
-Noah learned about his daughter being his own when she was two and after that we started making up for lost time.
+Once Caden learned about his daughter being his own when she was nine months old and after that we started making up for lost time.
 I’m still finding my way in the world after all of those years of being lost.
-I graduated from Massachusetts Institute of Technology when I was twenty-two and Jo was three.
+I graduated from Massachusetts Institute of Technology when I was twenty-two and Evelyn was three.
 Strangely, people seem to think that I haven’t really aged a day since I turned eighteen.